young9822/playground/README.md

 I prepared two versions.
 Case 0 used playwright and Case 1 used selenium.

-:octocat: Python, Pytest, POM, Playwright, Selenium
+:octocat: POM, Playwright, Selenium, Python, Pytest
 <br><br>

 ## Case 2: Playwright vs. Selenium
 This [website](http://www.uitestingplayground.com/home) (not from me) is specially designed to exercise the special cases such as dynamic ID, hidden button, hidden layers, load delay, which has difficult cases to handle with.
 I developped the sample test scripts with both Playwright and Selenium to compare.
 I was able to handle them by both Playwright and Selenium but the way to handle were a bit different from each other.
 And you can find pros and cons of each framework via these samples.
 Do you think which is better?

-:octocat: Playwright, Selenium, Docker, Python, Pytest
+:octocat: Playwright, Selenium, Python, Pytest
 <br><br>

 ## Case 3: Playwright Exercises